 In order for all Californians to be healthy and live free from domestic violence, people from a wide range of backgrounds, professions, and sectors will need to come together to help solve the deeply-rooted drivers and obstacles that continue to limit our progress on prevailing social issues like domestic violence.
-It will require us to engage diverse perspectives, leverage individual and collective resources, and work together to create new solutions that are built Blue Shield of California Foundation is an Independent Licensee of the Blue Shield Association L17548 (2/10)

-around the lived experiences and input of the people and communities who are affected most.
+It will require us to engage diverse perspectives, leverage individual and collective resources, and work together to create new solutions that are built around the lived experiences and input of the people and communities who are affected most.